DinoChiesa/Edge-RFC7523-Proxy/README.md

 consumer secret: m9cdAYxXtu3m7Nde
 ```

-It will create a keypair, or re-use an existing keypair if there is a unique one.
+It will create an RSA keypair, or re-use an existing keypair if there is a unique one.
+(Requires openssl)

 If you want to skip import and deploy of the proxy, you can pass the `-S` option.